WELCOME TO SEND AT THE CAMBRIDGE PRIMARY SCHOOL

 What specialist services and expertise are available at or are accessed by the school?

-Our staff receive regular training and all our teachers hold qualified teacher status.
+Our staff receive regular training.
 Within the trust, we have a number of established relationships with professionals in health, education and social care and these are recorded on our provision map.
 All external partners we work with are vetted in terms of safeguarding and we monitor their impact with interventions that may take place.

 What training are the staff supporting children with SEND had or are having?